BlueMap-Minecraft/BlueMapWiki/community/RAM.md

 # BlueMap and RAM
 {: .no_toc }

+BlueMap generally does not *need* a lot of memory.
+In fact, it has been proven to work with just 512MB!

+The more render-threads you have assigned (in `core.conf`), the more RAM BlueMap will need.

+However, this does not mean that BlueMap won't use more RAM if it is available.

-Do not be alarmed if you notice that BlueMap seems to be using a lot of RAM.
+So do not be alarmed if you notice that BlueMap seems to be using a lot of RAM.
 This is actually perfectly normal and should not be an actual problem.

 There are multiple things that contribute to this effect: